 When a reliable marker can be found, self-grading guidelines can also help reveal other weaknesses in legal writing.
-For example, many legal writers agree that the major discussion of how a rule applies to a set of facts should occur only after the writer has identified and appropriately explained the rule.17 Un-
+For example, many legal writers agree that the major discussion of how a rule applies to a set of facts should occur only after the writer has identified and appropriately explained the rule.17 Unthirteen years, runs a 3,000 acre farm, and stated to West that he knew more about her business than she did.